Sphynx Cat Care & Health

 For Owners of a Male Kitten/Cat

-Male cats that are left entire will begin to mark their territory (your home) by spraying strong smelling urine.
-This urine contains chemicals letting other cats know this is his patch.
-The urine makes puddles, stains carpets and walls and spoils soft furnishings.
+Male cats left entire will begin to mark their territory (your home) by spraying a strong smelling urine containing chemicals to let other cats know this is his patch & signpost females who might be receptive toward him.
+The urine makes puddles, stains carpets & walls & spoils soft furnishings.
+The smell is impossible to remove.

-Your un-neutered male will want to go out to roam in order to find a calling female as his natural desires come into play and he will become fractious and unhappy.
+An un-neutered male will be driven to roam in efforts to find receptive females.
+These natural desires mean that he can become fractious & unhappy.

-If you have other un-neutered males they will fight and he will fight other toms in the area if he goes out because they will be fighting for territories and the rights to mate.
+If you have more than one un-neutered male they will fight for dominance & an outdoor roaming male will fight any other toms in the area for territory & the rights to mate.

 Neutering for a male is by CASTRATION.